 — PokerStarsUSA (@PokerStarsUSA) October 23, 2020

-As of Friday at 12 p.m., WSOP.com has still not responded to how the site will handle the outage.
+As of Friday at 12 p.m., WSOP.com still had not responded to how the site would handle the outage.
 The site was in the middle of an online Circuit series, which means Ring events were affected.